-The Board of Appeals of the Town of Cumberland may, upon written application of an aggrieved party, hear and decide appeals where it is alleged that there is an error in any order, requirement, decision, or determination made by, or failure to act by, the Code Enforcement Officer or Planning Board in the administration or enforcement of the provisions of this Ordinance.

-The Board of Appeals may grant a variance from the requirements of this Ordinance consistent with state law and the following criteria:
+The Board of Appeals of the City of Saco may, upon written application of an aggrieved party, hear and decide appeals where it is alleged that there is an error in any order, requirement, decision, or determination made by, or failure to act by, the Code Enforcement Officer or Planning Board in the administration or enforcement of the provisions of this chapter.
+The Board of Appeals may grant a variance from the requirements of this chapter consistent with state law and the following criteria:

-- A. Variances shall not be granted within any designated regulatory floodway if any increase in flood levels during the base flood discharge would result. - B. Variances shall be granted only upon:

-- 1. a showing of good and sufficient cause; and, - 2. a determination that should a flood comparable to the base flood occur, the granting of a variance will not result in increased flood heights, additional threats to public safety, public expense, or create nuisances, cause fraud or victimization of the public, or conflict with existing local laws or ordinances; and, - 3. a showing that the issuance of the variance will not conflict with other state, federal, or local laws or ordinances; and, - 4. a determination that failure to grant the variance would result in "undue hardship," which in this sub-section means: - a. that the land in question cannot yield a reasonable return unless a variance is granted; and, - b. that the need for a variance is due to the unique circumstances of the property and not to the general conditions in the neighborhood; and, - c. that the granting of a variance will not alter the essential character of the locality; and, - d. that the hardship is not the result of action taken by the applicant or a prior owner. - C. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief, and the Board of Appeals may impose such conditions to a variance as is deemed necessary. - D. Variances may be issued for new construction, substantial improvements, or other development for the conduct of a functionally dependent use provided that: - 1. the criteria of Article X.A. through C. and Article VI.M. are met; and, - 2. the structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety. - E. Variances may be issued for the repair, reconstruction, rehabilitation, or restoration of Historic Structures upon the determination that: - 1. the development meets the criteria of Article X.A. through C.; and, - 2. the proposed repair, reconstruction, rehabilitation, or restoration will not preclude the structure's continued designation as a Historic Structure and the variance is the minimum necessary to preserve the historic character and design of the structure. - F. Variances may be issued for new construction and substantial improvement of Agricultural Structures being used for the conduct of agricultural uses provided that:
+- A. Variances shall not be granted within any designated regulatory floodway if any increase in flood levels during the base flood discharge would result. - B. Variances shall be granted only upon: - A showing of good and sufficient cause; - (2) A determination that should a flood comparable to the base flood occur, the granting of a variance will not result in increased flood heights, additional threats to public safety, public expense or create nuisances, cause fraud or victimization of the public or conflict with existing local laws or ordinances; - (3) A showing that the issuance of the variance will not conflict with other state, federal or local laws or ordinances; and - (4) A determination that failure to grant the variance would result in undue hardship, which in this section means that: - (a) The land in question cannot yield a reasonable return unless a variance is granted; - (b) The need for a variance is due to the unique circumstances of the property and not to the general conditions in the neighborhood; - (c) The granting of a variance will not alter the essential character of the locality; and - (d) The hardship is not the result of action taken by the applicant or a prior owner. - C. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief, and the Board of Appeals may impose such conditions to a variance as it deems necessary. - D. Variances may be issued for new construction, substantial improvements or other development for the conduct of a functionally dependent use, provided that: - (1) Other criteria of §§ 106-10A through C and 106-6KM are met; and - (2) The structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threats to public safety. - E. Variances may be issued for the repair, reconstruction, rehabilitation or restoration of historic structures upon the determination that: - The development meets the criteria of § 106-10A through DC above; and - (2) The proposed repair, reconstruction, rehabilitation or restoration will not preclude the structure's continued designation as an historic structure, and the variance is the minimum necessary to preserve the historic character and design of the structure. - F. Variances may be issued for new construction and substantial improvements of agricultural structures being used for the conduct of agricultural uses provided that: - 1. the development meets the criteria of § 106-10A through C; and,